SolaceProducts/terraform-provider-solacebroker/docs/data-sources/system_information.md

 ### Read-Only

+- `id` (String) Identifier attribute, for internal use only.
 - `platform` (String, Deprecated) The platform running the SEMP API.
-Deprecated since 2.2. /systemInformation was replaced by /about/api.
+Deprecated since SEMP API version 2.2. /systemInformation was replaced by /about/api.
 - `semp_version` (String, Deprecated) The version of the SEMP API.
-Deprecated since 2.2. /systemInformation was replaced by /about/api.
+Deprecated since SEMP API version 2.2. /systemInformation was replaced by /about/api.